ORDINATECHNIC.COM masthead banner

 Nov.
 2, 2021, 9 p.m.

-The Arch wiki suggests a subvolume layout for an Arch system installed on a Btrfs subvolume for use with Snapper that sacrifices the ease of Snapper rollbacks and its full functionality for a simpler subvolume layout and a perceived streamlining of system restoration to a snapshot, but requires manually manipulating the snapshots from an external system via chroot or a live ISO.
+The Arch wiki suggests a subvolume layout for an Arch system installed on a Btrfs subvolume for use with Snapper that sacrifices the ease of Snapper rollbacks and its full functionality, opting for a simpler subvolume layout and a perceived streamlining of system restoration to a snapshot, but one that …

 Installing an Epson Multifunction Printer on Arch Linux and Derivatives